Lattice simulations of Abelian gauge fields coupled to axions during Inflation: Lattice simulation

 The scale factor in \cref{eq:lateoms1} is evolved using the second Friedmann equation:

-where $\bar \rho$ and $\bar p$ are respectively the background energy density and background pressure of the axion field.
+where $\bar \rho$ and $\bar p$ are the mean energy density and pressure contained in the lattice.
 We neglect metric perturbations because they do not play a role in the production of the gauge field at this stage.

-In the next section we are going to discuss the choice of the discretization scheme for the Laplacian and for the spatial derivative appearing in \cref{eq:lateoms2}.
+In the next section we are going to discuss the choice of the discretization scheme for the Laplacian $\nabla^2$ and for the spatial derivative $\partial_j$ appearing in \cref{eq:lateoms2}.
 Once a choice is made, \cref{eq:lateoms1,eq:lateoms2,eq:2fried} form a closed system of coupled second-order differential equations that we solve numerically with a Runge-Kutta second order integrator\footnote{We also tried a second order staggered leapfrog integrator, and the results of this work are the same in this case.}.
-The constraint $\vec{\nabla}\cdot \vec{A}=0$, however, is not respected exactly on the lattice and we need to ensure that it is approximately satisfied during the evolution.
+The Coulomb constraint ${\partial_j} {A_j}=0$, however, is not respected exactly on the lattice and we need to ensure that it is approximately satisfied during the evolution.
 This correspond to checking that the gauge symmetry is preserved and that there are no spurious degrees of freedom propagating on the lattice.
-We will further discuss this in \cref{sec:results}.
+We will further discuss this in Section \ref{sec:results}.